-The object of work is never simply an unproblematic, technical given.
-When the object of work expands to include CMM certification, tensions appear between competing priorities, between short- and long-term goals, and between technical and business needs:
+Tensions: "In the end, it's all about profit and meeting schedules!"
+Process maturity meant tensions between competing priorities, between short- and long-term goals, and between technical and business needs:

-Lower-level managers juggle the needs of the customer and the pressures from GCC upper management.
+"Lower-level managers juggle the needs of the customer and the pressures from GCC upper management.
 And upper management is focused primarily on things that strengthen GCC's position for obtaining future work rather than what we need to retain current work.
-So even though the requests for things like CMM ratings may have no value-added for our immediate assignment, we do them anyway.
-(A developer)
+So even though the requests for things like CMM ratings may have no value-added for our immediate assignment, we do them anyway."
+(A-12)

-I understand why we need the CMM evaluations.
+"I understand why we need the CMM evaluations.
 But it's added a lot to the amount of documentation we need and the number of interviews we have to go through.
-I suppose that in the long term, this documentation might help us improve, but for the developers, it's added a lot of paperwork.
-(C developer)
+I suppose that in the long term, this documentation might help us improve, but for the developers, it's added a lot of paperwork."
+(C-9)

-Clearly, part of the CMM effort was 'for show,' responding to symbolic legitimacy pressures rather than technical performance pressures.
-As such, it sometimes led to a decoupling between formal process and daily practice.
-Comments such as these were common in the two Level 3 programs but less so in the two Level 5 programs:
+Clearly, part of the CMM effort was "for show," responding to symbolic legitimacy pressures rather than technical performance pressures.
+As such, it sometimes led to a decoupling between formal process and daily practice (as described by Meyer and Rowan, 1977).
+Comments such as these were common in the two Level 3 Programs but less so in the two Level 5 Programs:

-We do have written processes, but some are not always used consistently.
+"We do have written processes, but some are not always used consistently.
 They are not always being used by the developers.
-They are not always used by the program managers in their regular reviews.
-(B process engineering, formerly with A)
+They are not always used by the program managers in their regular reviews."
+(B-13)

-The evaluation and CMM SCE forced us to update our documents.
-We didn't really change anything in how we work though.
-(D developer)
+"The evaluation and CMM SCE forced us to update our documents.
+We didn't really change anything in how we work though."
+(D-10)

-In part, this symbolic/technical tension in the nature of the object reflected a deeper contradiction, between the use-value and exchange-value aspects of the object.
-Interviewees were often aware that their (use-value-oriented) process improvement efforts were at risk of being overrid-den by a higher (exchange-value) imperative:
+In part, this symbolic/technical tension reflected a deeper, primary contradiction at this node: interviewees were often aware that their (use-value oriented) process improvement efforts were at risk of being overridden by a higher (exchange-value) imperative:

-As I see it, GCC is a corporation, and that means it's run for the benefit of the major stockholders.
+"As I see it, GCC is a corporation, and that means it's run for the benefit of the major stockholders.
 So top management is incentivized to maximize dollar profits.
 Quality is only a means to that end, and in practice, quality sometimes gets compromised.
 I used to be a technical person, so I know about quality.
-But now I'm a manager, and I'm under pressure to get the product out-come what may.
+But now I'm a manager, and I'm under pressure to get the product out - come what may.
 I just don't have time to worry about the quality of the product.
-I have a manager of software development under me who's supposed to worry about that.
-(D development manager)
+I have a manager of software development under me who's supposed to worry about that."
+(D-20)

-It's hard to convince people that improving the process will help us get or keep business.
+"It's hard to convince people that improving the process will help us get or keep business.
 [Referring to the downsizing of Program A:] We had a world-class process, and look what happened to us!
-Jobs in an organization like this depend a lot more on the vagaries of contracting than on our process excellence.
-(A department manager)
+Jobs in an organization like this depend a lot more on the vagaries of contracting than on our process excellence."
+(A-6)